 Requirements

 Any image (except 32-bit images) can be manipulated with Terrain Shader.
-However, only images with elevation data can have its elevation values mapped to a color ramp or gradient.
-Images that do not have elevation data has its values stretched to a percentage of the color gradient.
-Terrain Shader is not available for images in Duotone or Bitmap color modes.
+However, only images with elevation data can have their elevation values mapped to a colour ramp or gradient.
+Images that do not have elevation data have their values stretched to a percentage of the colour gradient.
+Terrain Shader is not available for images in Duotone or Bitmap colour modes.

-Apply Color Map and Shaded Relief Only to Selection
+Apply Colour Map and Shaded Relief/Texture Shading Only to Selection

 Terrain Shader Dialog Box